 Over time Arum italicum can develop into a dense carpet that covers the ground from late autumn to mid spring.
 In spring pale green spathes grow well above the leaves, followed in autumn by a display of vivid red berries.

-It is really grown for it’s gorgeous foliage and can’t really be considered a ‘perennial flower’ – though they are a wonderful addition to a perennial bed, adding vital late winter/early spring interest with their lush tropical-looking variegated leaves.
+It is grown for its gorgeous foliage and can’t really be considered a ‘perennial flower’ – though they are a wonderful addition to a perennial bed, adding vital late winter/early spring interest with their lush tropical-looking variegated leaves.

 Grow Arum italicum in moist but well-drained soil in shade, ideally beneath trees and shrubs.
-Reproduction is by division of the rootstock.
+Reproduction is by division of the rootstock; divide clumps of tubers after flowering, or propagate by seed sown in autumn (seeds are obtained by removing the fleshy pulp.
 It also occurs as a garden escapee in the wild.
 (Cf Online Atlas of British and Irish Flora)